IDREsandbox/vsim/docs/setup.md

 You can do `-G Xcode` for an Xcode project.
 The default is just a makefile.
 I didn't have much success working with Xcode.
-You might need this?
-I hardcoded the qt install symlink (/usr/local/opt/qt)
+You might need to add this?
+I put in a qt install symlink (/usr/local/opt/qt) so I didn't need it.
+I haven't tried the osx build on other machines... so this might not actually work.

 ```
 dprefix=""